fblpalmeira/fblpalmeira/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on conservation conflicts, ecological modeling and data visualization
+- 🔭 I’m currently working on conservation conflicts, ecological modeling and data visualization.
 <br>
 <br>